mattymaloney/mattymaloney.github.io/_posts/2016-04-12-apache-php-aws-vpc-ec2-linux.md

 ### More... op cache and key/value caching

-Not sure yet what exactly to install for Apache or configure for PHP to have reasonable caching alternatives pre-installed and availablemaz in this AMI.
+Not sure yet what exactly to install for Apache or configure for PHP to have reasonable caching alternatives pre-installed and available in this AMI.

 ### More...
 HTTP/2